Welcome to the blog post: 13 Tips To Help HeartBreak.

 It can literally feel like your world is ending and is similar to grief.
 Except to some extent, it can be worse than grief (sometimes) because the person is still living and breathing.

-Below I’m going to take you through 13 break up tips that I would like you to try and follow, knowing that I have your best interests at heart.
+Below I’m going to give you the 13 Tips Tips Help Heartbreak, please try and follow, knowing I have your best interests at heart.

 When you’re going through heart break it’s hard to see things clearly, it’s tempting to make bad decisions and I don’t want you to do that.